-- 1. Expanding High-Quality Rice Sulawesi Project: According to data from Statistics Indonesia.
-South Sulawesi produced five metric tons of rice per hectare on average over the past three years (2019-2021).
-In contrast, areas receiving mentorship from the project produced 6.1 - 2.The Rice Seeds Production Project: In the past, one harvest of upland rice in Papua New Guinea only produced 0.7 metric tons or rice per hectare per year.
-Thi increased to 2.5 metric tonafter receiving guidance from
+2.The Rice Seeds Production Project: In the past, one harvest of upland rice in Papua New Guinea only produced 0.7 metric tons of rice per hectare per year.
+This increased to 2.5 metric tons after receiving guidance from the technical mission.